Sepsis and Nursing Home Lawsuits

 • Hypotension: hypotension (low blood pressure) would be systolic pressure below 90 mm Hg and arterial pressure under 70 mm Hg, or an overall decrease in systolic pressure of 40 mm Hg or more.

-• Lactate Elevated: abnormally high levels of lactate in the blood is a sign that an infection is interfering with normal organ function, causing excess lactate to accumulate.
+• Lactate Elevated: abnormally high levels of lactate in the blood is a sign that an infection interferes with normal organ function, causing excess lactate to accumulate.

 • No Urine Output: if the patient is consuming fluids but not urinating it can be another sign that their organs are not fully functioning.

-• ARDS: Acute Respiratory Distress Syndrome (“ARDS”) is a condition in which respiratory failure and malfunction are caused by acute inflammation in the lungs.
+• ARDS: Acute Respiratory Distress Syndrome (“ARDS”) is a condition in which respiratory failure and malfunction are caused by acute lung inflammation.

 • Changes in Skin Color